 As factors including skyrocketing compliance and regulatory costs continue to impact broker-dealer margins, fewer IBDs will be willing, or able to afford, to offer acquisition loans to their advisors direct.
 I see broker-dealer acquisition loans to advisors decreasing, adding another component to the external financing growth trajectory.

 9. The Increasing Importance of Scale

 Independent practices have many more factors causing margin compression than even just a few years ago.
 There is industry competition that is decreasing margins such as robo-advisory and competition from other advisors.
 The increased regulatory costs burden for independent advisors is increasing and will so all the more as the SEC and FINRA have made the independent channel regulatory supervision a priority.

 Consolidation and scale in the independent world is moving from preferable, to a necessity for advisors to counter the margin compression they are under from lower fees and higher costs.

 Advisors know just how hard sustainable year over year growth rates are to maintain.
 In the same Fidelity** study referred to earlier, Fidelity found that in 2016 assets withdrawn from existing clients now outpace new assets from existing clients.

 If this is the case during a bull market essentially ten years running, we all know what happens to organic net growth during a bear market when the Wall Street bear does awake from its long hibernation.

 Organic growth obviously has to be a priority for most every advisor to not only grow but to just stay even with the assets lost each year.
-While single digit net growth is appealing, a 50%, 100% and even 200% or more growth in one year through an acquisition is very appealing.
+While single digit net growth is appealing, 50%, 100% and even 200% or more growth in one year through acquisition is very appealing.

 I see the continued pressure on sustainable organic growth to cause more and more advisors to seek out inorganic growth acquisition solutions.